Marina Warner

 Fiction and the Fantastic: LRB Close Readings Podcast

-Listen here to Marina’s introduction to the LRB’s upcoming Close Reading series – the first episode (on ‘The Thousand and One Nights’) aired on Monday 13th January; the second episode (on ‘Gulliver’s Travels’ by Jonathan Swift) came out on February 10th; the third (on ‘Invisible Cities’ by Italo Calvino) on March 10th, the fourth on April 7th (on ‘Alice in Wonderland’ by Lewis Carroll).
+Listen here to Marina’s introduction to the LRB’s upcoming Close Reading series.
+The first four episodes were with the marvellous Anna Della Subin: the first episode (on ‘The Thousand and One Nights’) aired on Monday 13th January; the second episode (on ‘Gulliver’s Travels’ by Jonathan Swift) came out on February 10th; the third (on ‘Invisible Cities’ by Italo Calvino) on March 10th, the fourth on April 7th (on ‘Alice in Wonderland’ by Lewis Carroll).

 ‘The Thousand and One Nights’

-The first four episodes were with the marvellous Anna Della Subin.
-Next in the series, Marina has been discussing works with Adam Thirlwell – the fifth episode was shared on May 5th, the sixth on June 2nd:
+Next in the series, Marina has been discussing works with Adam Thirlwell – the fifth episode was shared on May 5th (discussing Franz Kafka), the sixth on June 2nd (Jan Potocki and Isak Dinesen), seventh July 2nd (James Hogg and Mikhail Bulgakov) and eighth on 28th July (‘Frankenstein’ by Mary Shelley):

 Friday 7 February, In Conversation: Rachel Kneebone and Marina Warner at the Fitzrovia Chapel, Roberts Institute of Art, 7-8pm, More here!